• HOME

 Why is this research important?

-The goal of this study is to explore the attitudes of children and parents towards a social robot and to identify ways in which robots could be used in the hospital waiting room.
+Social robots are interactive agents that can engage in social interactions.
+This emerging technology has the potential to provide mental health support in healthcare settings.
+The goal of this study was to explore the attitudes of children and parents towards a social robot and to identify ways in which robots could be used in the hospital waiting room.

 Picture